yayamayajd/fruits_project/README.md

 Next, I plan to do a full post-mortem analysis—documenting the entire execution process and troubleshooting steps.
 It’s going to be a big task.
 Considering I have exams, a group project at school, and an Azure certification update in the next two weeks, I’ll take it slowly.

+**2025.04.01**
+Started to work with the retro docs. was a bit sick and busy with school project last week, so took a slow step on this side.
+Checked the test file first (also because the official testing cource have been started this week, so want to have a bit sync effort), went through the thoeritical part include transcation and got the new/better way(tring to use mock to rewrite test and see the diffrence with use the real DB for test).
+Feels that really is a magical way to make the test process easier!